IT114-Assignments-CamachoJonathan/assignment-java-maven-quickstart-JonathanCamacho/ReadMe.md

 #MavenQuickstart
-This project uses Junit 4 dependances and test with junit 3 and 4.
+This project uses Junit 4 dependances and test with junit 3 and 4 in an app file.